Mirantis/mke-docs/content/docs/getting-started/install-MKE-CLI.md

    {{< /callout >}}

-The `install.sh` script detects the operating system and the underlying architecture, based on which it will install the `mkectl` binaries in `/usr/local/bin`.
+The `install.sh` script detects the operating system and the underlying architecture, based on which it will install the `mkectl` binary in `/usr/local/bin`.
 Thus, you must ensure that `/usr/local/bin` is in your `PATH` environment variable.

 You can now proceed with MKE cluster creation.